A NEW CRAZINESS UNDER THE APC LED GOVERNMENT OF NIGERIA

 In the last two months, our universities have been on strike for legitimate demands.
 Demands that would help to enhance the standard of our education system for a better future.
 Yet, our politicians who think they have nothing to lose since their children are in the best institutions abroad, are going about purchasing a nomination ticket worth 100million naira each.
 Worse still, a dishonourable junior minister of education is amongst those who have so far picked the nomination form amidst the ongoing strike in a system under his watch.

-In a post I saw a few days ago credited to the president, Muhammadu Buhari, I was surprised and disappointed to hear that the president was quoted to have said that he is unaware of the ongoing strike by the Academic Staff Union of Universities (ASUU).
+A few days ago, I was surprised and disappointed to see a post credited to President Muhammadu Buhari in which he was quoted as saying that he is unaware of the ongoing strike by the Academic Staff Union of Universities (ASUU).
 Is he also unaware that in his political party, so far about 25 reckless and insensitive individuals have picked a nomination form worth a 100million naira each?

 Going forward, fellow Nigerians, we must wake up from this long sleep characterized by long-suffering, and collectively define a better future for ourselves and our generation unborn.
 Or is it not obvious to us all that these so-called politicians, do not mean well to us?
 If they do, how come, we can’t sleep with our two eyes closed for fear of being killed or kidnapped?
 Yet, they have security personnel guiding them and their families 24hrs.
 How come our universities are still on strike, with 12 weeks extension?
 Yet, they fly on a private jet to go attend their children’s school graduation abroad.
 Fellow Nigerians, how come many struggles each day for a single meal due to economic hardships, while our so-called politicians still drive in convoys for various selfish political meetings and reckless spending?

-Indeed, in the words of the renowned Wole Soyinka, “When a leader encourages the culture of impunity, the society is lost and it makes the work harder for the rest of us.”
+Wole Soyinka, a renowned man, once said “When a leader encourages the culture of impunity, the society is lost and it makes the work harder for the rest of us.”
 But we must stand up together and fight for our legitimate rights to vote and be voted for, in order to define a better future for ourselves and our generation yet unborn.
 This is the only way, we can save this nation from total collapse, and ease the hardship brought upon us through a culture of impunity.